TIBCOSoftware/mashling/docs/cli/README.md

 ./mashling-cli create -c examples/recipes/v2/customized-simple-synchronous-pattern.json
 ```

 By default all of the build commands will run through `Docker` so as to simplify the setup required on your development machine.
-You can run these commands natively (assuming your development environment is setup correclty), by passing the `-N` flag to the `create` command.
+You can run these commands natively (assuming your development environment is setup correctly), by passing the `-N` flag to the `create` command.

 You can also specify which target OS to build the customized binary for via the `-O` flag.
 Supported values are `windows`, `darwin` (for macOS), and `linux`.
 The default value is whatever the host operating system is at the time the `create` command is executed.